joez2450/sep11-freedom-project/blog/entry03.md

 Additionally, I started to add more opening and closing brackets in the variable to add more levels.
 To make the portal work, I created a new tag "portal" and gave it to the sprite.
 Then, I added a new `.onCollide` so that when the user hits "portal", it would run the code `if (levelIdx < LEVELS.length - 1) {go("game", { levelIdx: levelIdx + 1, score: score + 1,})`, which ultimately checks to see whether there are more levels or not and goes to a new one if there is.
 If not, then `go("win", { score: score })` would run and the user wins the game.

 Recently, I merged files with my partner.
 We believed that both of us knew enough to start collaboration on a single project.
 Together we incorporated both of our levels, sprites, and game conditions to form an in-depth interactive play.
 An addition to the game we formed was spikes.
-My partner loaded his sprite and gave it the symbol "/" to represent it in the levels.
+My partner loaded his sprite and gave it the symbol "/" to represent it in the levels variable.
 I added a new tag "danger" and gave it to the sprite.
 With a new `.onCollide`, I made sure that when a user hit the sprite, the code `go("lose", { score: score })` would run, sending them to a losing screen with an end score.
 My next goal is to add sound effects (death and jump) and a pause method into the game scene with the progress already made.

 #### EDP
 As of right now, I am in the third on the Engineering Design Process: Brainstorm Possible Solutions.
 Now that I learned the concept of creating levels using Kaboom, there are more possible solutions that I can brainstorm with my partner to solve the issue of attention spans in education.
 I can add a set of engaging levels that could aim to educate users in various subjects while also hooking them in to prevent more doomscrolling.
 The brainstorming process will help my partner and I choose from a list of innovative problem-solvers by the time we reach stage four, which is to plan a final solution.